JHeirons/skycademy-guide/4-build.md

 ## Assembly

-This guide shows you how to assemble a RTTY and LoRA board stack using the [Pi In The Sky kit](https://store.uputronics.com/index.php?route=product/product&path=62&product_id=52).
+This guide shows you how to assemble a RTTY and LoRa board stack using the [Pi In The Sky kit](https://store.uputronics.com/index.php?route=product/product&path=62&product_id=52).
 You'll need a crosshead screwdriver for assembly.

 When your kit arrives, check you have the components pictured below: